 Storage is the most important aspect of oil marketing, but it is often ignored.
 As mentioned earlier, India is one of the four countries that have offered strategic storage capacity; the current fall in global crude oil price is an opportunity for India’s ambitious Indian Strategic Petroleum Reserves (ISPR) program.

-The country will also be diverting cargoes which have been already bought by refiners.
+The country will also be diverting cargoes that refiners have already bought.
 The refiners have cut their crude oil processing after local fuel demand collapsed and are running short of storage capacity of oil to themselves.

 Oil price slump – Silver lining for India